With Neil Lennon’s appointment as manager on a permanent basis made official, Celtic are now ready to do business in the summer transfer window.

 Although not an ambitious passer, Harper constantly shows for the ball and aims to create connections between himself and his teammates.

-He doesn’t look to penetrate defensive lines often – hence his rather low 0.38 open-play key passes average last term – but he doesn’t linger in possession, keeps the attack ticking and always finds a colleague, which explains why he had the highest pass accuracy (85.4 per cent) of any West Brom regular.
+He doesn’t look to penetrate defensive lines often – hence his rather low 0.38 open-play key passes average last term – but he doesn’t linger in possession, keeps the attack ticking and always finds a colleague, which explains why he had the (85.4 per cent) of any West Brom regular.

 Competition for places in Celtic’s midfield is intense right now.
 Along with Brown, Nir Bitton and Eboue Kouassi should be fully fit next season.
 They will join the more creative Callum McGregor, Ryan Christie, Tom Rogic and Olivier Ntcham in vying for a starting berth.